MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Experimental Setup

-\textbf{\underline{Biomedical Multimodal Generation}:} With the development of mixed-modal biomedical assistants, it will be critical to assess their performance quantitatively.
-To this, we reserve $500$ instances of the \mmout{} data for testing and are never exposed during the training process.
-We note that each instance of this dataset consists of text input and multimodal (text and image) output.
+\textbf{\underline{Biomedical Multimodal Generation}:} We utilize $500$ hidden instances of the \mmout{} data for model evaluation.
 For a given text query, we prompt the base (or finetuned) model to generate interleaved response.
-Subsequently, we compare the text content in the predicted multimodal response with the reference text response using LLM-scoring, identical to the biomedical visual chat evaluation.
+Subsequently, we compare the text content in the predicted multimodal response with the reference text response using LLM (same as visual chat).
 In addition, we compare the generated image with the reference image using the image-image similarity score from the BioMedCLIP model.
 We present the evaluation templates and inference details in Appendix \ref{app:eval_gen_templates}.

-We performed a data contamination analysis to verify the independence between our \data{} dataset and the test sets used in all downstream tasks.
-Our examination revealed no exact matches between image-text pairs across these datasets, confirming the absence of data leakage.
+Further, we conduct contamination analysis and find that there are no exact matches between image-text pairs across these datasets.
+We provide the summary of the tasks and metrics in Table \ref{tab:eval_summary}.